cddlab/boltz_restr/README.md

 - **`weight`**: Relative weight for each restraint type (default: 1)
 - **`start_sigma`**: Sigma threshold below which restraints are applied (default: 1.0)
+  - Highly recommended to use large values(e.g. 999999) if you use distance restraints
 - **`gpu`**: Enable GPU-accelerated constraint calculations (default: false)
   - Highly recommended for large ligands or multiple diffusion samples